dlplabs-io/auto-dlp/docs/api-patterns.md

 2. **Batch Processing**: Process files in batches to avoid overwhelming the system
 3. **Error Handling**: Implement retry logic for failed proof generations
 4. **Monitoring**: Track the number of files synced and proofs generated
+5. **Webhook Integration**: Set up webhooks to notify your system when proofs are successfully submitted to the blockchain

 ## DIMO Integration Workflow